 These rates are verified against HMRC guidance (gov.uk – Gifts and Inheritance Tax, HMRC IHTM14612).

-A practical note on taper relief: It is often misunderstood.
-If a gift of £100,000 was made five years before death and the nil-rate band is still fully available, no IHT is due on that gift — taper relief does not come into play because the gift is within the nil-rate band.
+A practical note on taper relief: it is often misunderstood.
+If a gift of £100,000 was made five years before death and the nil-rate band is still fully available, no IHT is due on that gift, because the gift is within the nil-rate band and taper relief never comes into play.
 Taper relief only matters when the cumulative total of gifts exceeds £325,000.

 Annual exemptions and small gifts